Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Introduction

-By combining the scaling relations of both XRB types, we expect a distinct relation between SFR normalized $L_X$ and specific SFR (sSFR = SFR/$M_*$) of the form $L_X/\mathrm{SFR} = \alpha\, \mathrm{sSFR}^{-1}+\beta$ where $\alpha$ describes the contribution from LMXBs and $\beta$ the contribution from HMXBs.
-This relation is especially useful in galaxies where XRB candidates can not be resolved: it shows which of the two XRB types is the dominant contributor to the galactic $L_X$.
-In previous works it has been shown that this relation generally holds for local galaxies \citep{Lehmer+2010,Lehmer+2016,Lehmer+2019} with modifications for high redshift galaxies \citep{Lehmer+2016}.
-The turnover from LMXB to HMXB dominated occurs at $\log\mathrm{sSFR}\sim-10.5$.
-Recently, \citet{Soria+2022} performed Chandra observations of normal galaxies in the Virgo cluster which were marginally compatible with scaling relations for local galaxies indicating non-negligible environmental effects on this relation.
-A similar dependency was found by \citet{Inoue+2021} in the form of a fundamental plane $L_X \sim \mathrm{SFR}+\alpha\,M_*$.
+By combining the scaling relations of both XRB types, we expect a distinct relation between SFR-normalized $L_X$ and the specific star-formation rate (sSFR = SFR/$M_*$) of the form $L_X/\mathrm{SFR} = \alpha\, \mathrm{sSFR}^{-1}+\beta$, where $\alpha$ describes the contribution from LMXBs and $\beta$ the contribution from HMXBs.
+This relation is especially useful in galaxies where XRB candidates cannot be resolved: it shows which of the two XRB types is the dominant contributor to the galactic $L_X$.
+In previous works it has been shown that this relation generally holds for local galaxies \citep{Lehmer+2010,Lehmer+2016,Lehmer+2019}, with modifications for high redshift galaxies \citep{Lehmer+2016}.
+The turnover from LMXB to HMXB domination occurs at $\log\mathrm{sSFR}\sim-10.5$.
+Recently, \citet{Soria+2022} performed \textit{Chandra} observations of normal galaxies in the Virgo cluster that were marginally compatible with scaling relations for local galaxies, indicating non-negligible environmental effects on this relation.
+A similar dependence was found by \citet{Inoue+2021} in the form of a fundamental plane: $L_X \sim \mathrm{SFR}+\alpha\,M_*$.